Turkish Naval Forces: Ministry of the Navy

 Preparations were made to carry out the maintenance and overhaul of small-tonnage warships (the three Taşoz-class destroyers and the gunboats Burak Reis, Sakız, İsa Reis and Kemal Reis) and to make them combat-ready.
 Thus, the cruiser Hamidiye, which was planned to be employed as a Cadet Training Ship, was overhauled.

-During the 1920s, a commitment to refurbish the battlecruiser (which remained in active service until 1950) as the centerpiece of the republic's fleet was the only constant element of the various naval policies which were put forward.
+During the 1920s, a commitment to refurbish the battlecruiser (which remained in active service until 1950) as the centerpiece of the republic's fleet was the only constant element of the various naval policies that were put forward.
 The battlecruiser remained in İzmit until 1926, in a neglected state: only two of her boilers worked, she could not steer or steam, and she still had two unrepaired scars from the mine damage in 1918.
-Enough money was raised to allow the purchase of a new 26000 t floating dock from the German company Flender, as Yavuz could not be towed anywhere without risk of her sinking in rough seas.
+Enough money was raised to allow the purchase of a new 26000 t floating dock from the German company Flender, as Yavuz could not be towed anywhere without the risk of her sinking in rough seas.
 The French company Atelier et Chantiers de St. Nazaire-Penhöet was contracted in December 1926 to oversee the subsequent refit, which was carried out by the Gölcük Naval Shipyard.
-Since the Treaty of Lausanne in 1923 required the disarmament of the Turkish Straits, the infrastructures belonging to the Turkish Naval Forces on the Bosphorus (in Istinye) and on the Golden Horn were transferred to Gölcük.
+Since the Treaty of Lausanne in 1923 required the disarmament of the Turkish Straits, the infrastructures belonging to the Turkish Naval Forces on the Bosphorus (in İstinye) and on the Golden Horn were transferred to Gölcük, located on the southern shore of the Gulf of İzmit, in the easternmost part of the Sea of Marmara.
 In this period, Gölcük was designated as the main Turkish naval base.
+Turkey regained full military control over the Turkish Straits and the right to fortify the shoreline with the Montreux Convention in 1936.

 The overhaul works of TCG Yavuz proceeded over three years (1927–1930); they were delayed when several compartments of the dock collapsed while being pumped out.
 Yavuz was slightly damaged before she could be refloated and the dock had to be repaired before the overhaul works could be resumed.
 The Minister of the Navy, İhsan Eryavuz, was convicted of embezzlement in the resulting investigation which became known as the Yavuz-Havuz case (havuz meaning "dock" in Turkish naval engineering terminology.)
-The investigation revealed that Ihsan Eryavuz had reduced the insurance obligation of the French company (Atelier et Chantiers de St. Nazaire-Penhöet) from 5 million to 1.5 million Turkish liras, and was convicted guilty of fraud, which resulted in the abolition of the Ministry of the Navy on 27 December 1927.
+The investigation revealed that İhsan Eryavuz had reduced the insurance obligation of the French company (Atelier et Chantiers de St. Nazaire-Penhöet) from 5 million to 1.5 million Turkish liras, and was convicted guilty of fraud, which resulted in the abolition of the Ministry of the Navy on 27 December 1927.